NEW: GOES object now returns 'true' flux (see Important Note about GOES Scaling) October 2020

 The goes object automatically searches for and retrieves GOES data files across the network for the time interval requested.

-When the files are copied to the user's computer, they are placed in a goes directory in the user's temporary directory (whatever is returned by the function get_temp_dir() ).
+When the files are copied to the user's computer, they are placed in a goes directory in the user's temporary directory (whatever is returned by the function goes_temp_dir() ).

 Files are named gnryy_wwa.01 where n is the last digit of the satellite number, r is the resolution (d, 1, or 5), yy is the last 2 digits of the year, and ww is the week of year number, e.g. g0199_44a.01 contains GOES 10 1-minute data for week 44 of year 1999.

-If the files are available locally (mounted via NFS or equivalent on your computer, or copied manually to your computer), you can speed things up by setting some environment variables so they can be read directly instead of copied.
+If the SDAC or YOHKOH archive files are available locally (mounted via NFS or equivalent on your computer, or copied manually to your computer), you can speed things up by setting some environment variables so they can be read directly instead of copied.
 For the SDAC GOES files, set the environment variable GOES_FITS to the directory containing the GOES FITS files.
 For the YOHKOH GOES files, set SSWDB to the directory containing the ydb directory, and the SSW setup will take care of the rest.
+NOAA files are available only across the network from the NOAA site.

 We provide access to the GOES EUVA (2.8 - 20.6 nm), EUVB (2.8 - 36.4 nm), and EUVE (113.5 - 132.8 nm) data.